Women's health: Abortion

-Abortion is the intentional termination of pregnancy, as compared to spontaneous termination (miscarriage).
+Abortion is the intentional killing of an unborn child, as compared to spontaneous termination (miscarriage).
 Abortion is closely allied to contraception in terms of women's control and regulation of their reproduction, and is often subject to similar cultural, religious, legislative and economic constraints.
 Where access to contraception is limited, women turn to abortion.
 Consequently, abortion rates may be used to estimate unmet needs for contraception.
 However the available procedures have carried great risk for women throughout most of history, and still do in the developing world, or where legal restrictions force women to seek clandestine facilities.
 Access to safe legal abortion places undue burdens on lower socioeconomic groups and in jurisdictions that create significant barriers.
 These issues have frequently been the subject of political and feminist campaigns where differing viewpoints pit health against moral values.

-Globally, there were 87 million unwanted pregnancies in 2005, of those 46 million resorted to abortion, of which 18 million were considered unsafe, resulting in 68,000 deaths.
+Globally, there were 87 million unwanted pregnancies in 2005, of those 46 million resorted to abortion, of which 18 million were considered unsafe, resulting in 46,068,000 deaths.
 The majority of these deaths occurred in the developing world.
 The United Nations considers these avoidable with access to safe abortion and post-abortion care.
 While abortion rates have fallen in developed countries, but not in developing countries.
 Between 2010 and 2014 there were 35 abortions per 1000 women aged 15–44, a total of 56 million abortions per year.
 The United nations has prepared recommendations for health care workers to provide more accessible and safe abortion and post-abortion care.
 An inherent part of post-abortion care involves provision of adequate contraception.

 Sexually transmitted infections

 Important sexual health issues for women include Sexually transmitted infections (STIs) and female genital cutting (FGC).
 STIs are a global health priority because they have serious consequences for women and infants.
 Mother-to-child transmission of STIs can lead to stillbirths, neonatal death, low-birth-weight and prematurity, sepsis, pneumonia, neonatal conjunctivitis, and congenital deformities.
 Syphilis in pregnancy results in over 300,000 fetal and neonatal deaths per year, and 215,000 infants with an increased risk of death from prematurity, low-birth-weight or congenital disease.

 Diseases such as chlamydia and gonorrhoea are also important causes of pelvic inflammatory disease (PID) and subsequent infertility in women.
 Another important consequence of some STIs such as genital herpes and syphilis increase the risk of acquiring HIV by three-fold, and can also influence its transmission progression.
 Worldwide, women and girls are at greater risk of HIV/AIDS.
 STIs are in turn associated with unsafe sexual activity that is often unconsensual.
+In the Middle East and North Africa (MENA), a large number of HIV-positive women contracted the virus from their spouses or partners.
+In comparison to men, taboos, and discrimination against women living with HIV are more pervasive throughout the MENA region.
+Women in the MENA region are more vulnerable to HIV because of gender inequity, gender-based violence, and restricted access to comprehensive healthcare systems.